How to Deploy Applications Software with Microsoft Intune. In my previous post HERE, I’ve explained about installing Intune client on a device.

-2. In Manage software wizard, “Select Groups” window, you need to add respective device group and click “Next” button.
+2. In the Manage software wizard, “Select Groups” window, you need to add the respective device group and click the “Next” button.

 3. Deployment Action window, you need to select the deployment option.
-If you’ve selected Device group then you’ll get following options “Required Install”, “Do not Install” and “Uninstall”.
-Interesting point is that “Available Install” option is not enabled for Device groups.
-Required Install option is just like mandatory option in SCCM.
+If you’ve selected Device group then you’ll get the following options “Required Install”, “Do not Install” and “Uninstall”.
+An interesting point is that the “Available Install” option is not enabled for Device groups.
+The Required Install option is just like a mandatory option in SCCM.

-4. When you select User group instead of Device group then in the “Deployment Action” window you’ll get only two options like “Available Install” and “Do Not Install”.
-No option like “Uninstall” and “Required Install” are NOT available for User Group, these options are available only when you select Device Group.
+4. When you select User group instead of Device group than in the “Deployment Action” window you’ll get only two options like “Available Install” and “Do Not Install”.
+No options like “Uninstall” and “Required Install” are NOT available for User Group, these options are available only when you select Device Group.

 In Deadline, you’ve only one option and that is custom.
 So you can schedule a timeline after that time the software is available for assigned users in “Intune Company Portal”.
 Intune company portal is just like “Application Catalog” in SCCM 2012.

-Once the Device group is targeted to a software then you can speed up the process by refreshing the policy of Intune client.
-This can be done by right clicking on the device and selecting “Refresh Policy”.
-Here comes question about Agent Policies in Intune.
+Once the Device group is targeted to software then you can speed up the process by refreshing the policy of Intune client.
+This can be done by right-clicking on the device and selecting “Refresh Policy”.
+Here comes the question about Agent Policies in Intune.
 Yes, there are client agent policies settings similar to SCCM client settings in Intune as well.
 I’ll cover this in some other post.